 James C. Ghielmetti

 The California High-Speed Rail Authority (Authority) is required by Public Utilities Code Section 185033 to prepare, publish, adopt, and submit an updated Business Plan to the Legislature on May 1.
-Statute also dictates that, at least 60 days prior to submittal to the Legislature, the Authority must publish a draft Business Plan for public review and comment.
-Business plans are published in even-numbered years, and the next business plan will be issued in 2022.
+The statute also dictates that, at least 60 days prior to submittal to the Legislature, the Authority must publish a draft Business Plan for public review and comment.
+Business plans are published in even-numbered years, and the next business plan will be issued in 2024.

 Business plans represent the status of the high-speed rail program at a point in time, and summarize the Authority’s approach to implementing the system.
 Business Plans include:

 - Summary of progress over last two years